-Federal Trade Commission Chairman Jon Leibowitz released the agency’s 2012 Annual Highlights today at the spring meeting of the American Bar Association’s Section of Antitrust Law in Washington, DC, recognizing the agency’s continued efforts to protect consumers and promote competition.
+Federal Trade Commission Chairwoman Edith Ramirez released the agency’s 2013 Annual Highlights today at the Spring Meeting of the American Bar Association’s Section of Antitrust Law in Washington, D.C., recognizing the FTC’s continued efforts to protect consumers and promote competition.

-The Highlights call to attention the FTC’s work in 10 broad categories, including:
+The Highlights call attention to the FTC’s work across 11 broad categories, which include:

-The Highlights identify the FTC’s work in challenging deceptive advertising and marketing including successfully challenging a number of deceptive claims about disease prevention and health promotion.
-While monitoring energy markets, the FTC closely scrutinizes mergers and acquisitions in the energy sector, and monitors environmental marketing to make sure it is truthful and based on scientific evidence.
-The Highlights also note the FTC’s increasing international collaboration with foreign counterparts and how the Commission practices good government through ongoing rule review and other initiatives.
+In monitoring environmental claims and energy markets, the agency closely scrutinizes mergers and acquisitions in the energy sector, and monitors environmental marketing to make sure it is truthful and based on scientific evidence.
+The Highlights also note the FTC’s efforts to collaborate with international partners.

-Archives of past Annual Reports are available on the FTC website.
+Archives of past Annual Highlights and Reports are available on the FTC website.

 The Federal Trade Commission works for consumers to prevent fraudulent, deceptive, and unfair business practices and to provide information to help spot, stop, and avoid them.
 To file a complaint in English or Spanish, visit the FTC's online Complaint Assistant or call 1-877-FTC-HELP (1-877-382-4357).
 The FTC enters complaints into Consumer Sentinel, a secure, online database available to more than 2,000 civil and criminal law enforcement agencies in the U.S. and abroad.
 The FTC’s website provides free information on a variety of consumer topics.
 Like the FTC on Facebook, follow us on Twitter, and subscribe to press releases for the latest FTC news and resources.